ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-1-3.md

-Introduction: Brief on How the Book Will Help Readers Develop Their Innovative Thinking Skills
+Brief on How the Book Will Help Readers Develop Their Innovative Thinking Skills
 ==============================================================================================

 Innovation is a critical component of success in today's fast-paced and ever-changing world.
 To thrive in this environment, individuals must be able to think differently and approach problems with creativity, flexibility, and open-mindedness.